-In the event a formal complaint is not requested or warranted as per the Title IX Coordinator, an informal process review will be completed by the designated authorities and resulted findings will be provided to the complainant and respondent with explanation.
-All evidence will be reviewed as per the investigations, and the credibility determination may not be based on a person's status as a complainant, respondent, or witness.
-The standard of evidence adapted by MyComputerCareer when completing a review will be preponderance of the evidence standard.
+In the event a formal complaint is not requested or warranted as per the Title IX Coordinator, an informal process review will be completed by the designated authorities and resulted findings will be provided to the

 Formal Complaint

 If a formal complaint is filed by a complainant or the Title IX Coordinator, a formal hearing will be scheduled, and procedures will follow in a timely fashion.
 The hearing will be conducted by predetermined parties with all parties given adequate notice.
 Should an Advisor not be designated by both parties, one will be provided by MyComputerCareer at no cost to either party.
 The rules for the hearing will be provided by the Title IX coordinator to all parties involved including expectations and responsibilities for Advisors on both sides.
 The standard of evidence to be used is the same standard as the informal process review.